vuxcode/we1-project-Vyddy/time-report.md

   Work total: 4h.

-- 2024-05-07 worked for 2 hours searching for a solution to a simple problem...
+- 2024-05-07 worked for 2 hours searching for a solution to a simple problem... and later another hour.
       - moved sourced script from top of the body to the bottom in order to have the HTML load in before trying to access them from the code.
+      - connected the Html to the script.
+      - started organising showPage()

-  Work total 6h.
+  Work total 7h.